sneikki/tidgrid/README.md

 and source map is generated automatically.
 To compile with more options, please refer to the next section.

+The compiled CSS files will be placed under the `build` directory.
 To remove all generated build files and directories, run `yarn clean`.

+Please note that the files under build are only updated within releases.
+To get the unstable version, you need to build it from the source.

 ## Compiling